-- 2. The operator shall keep records of inspections, tests and monitoring, including all non-continuous monitoring and visual assessments.
-The records shall be: - (a) Kept on site. - (b) Kept by the operator for at least two years. - (c) Made available for the regulator to examine.
+- 2. The operator shall keep records of inspections, tests, visual assessments and maintenance.
+The records shall be: - (a) Kept on site or at an agreed location with the regulator. - (b) Kept by the operator for at least two years. - (c) Made available for the regulator to examine. - 3.
+Any historical records kept off-site shall be made available for inspection within one working week of any request by the regulator.